Cantera/cantera-website/pages/tutorials/yaml/phases.rst

 --------

-The following input file defines two equivalent gas phases including all reactions and species defined in the input file, (with species and reaction data elided).
-In the second case, the phase definition is simplified by having the elements added based on the species definitions, taking the species definitions from the default `species` section, and reactions from the default `reactions` section.
+The following input file defines two equivalent gas phases including all reactions and species defined in the input file.
+The species and reaction data is not shown for clarity.
+In the second case, the phase definition is simplified by having the elements added based on the species definitions, taking the species definitions from the default ``species`` section, and reactions from the default ``reactions`` section.

 .. code:: yaml